What is the Missing Step in Your District’s Strategic Plan?

 Fortunately, there are a number of approaches and tools that districts can use to make each initiative more visual, make the work more clear, and communicate progress.
 They are used, to varying degrees, in districts across the country.
 Some districts might use a mix of these approaches and tools.
 Each one has benefits and tradeoffs, but if used thoughtfully and consistently, can work just fine.
 Below is a quick overview of some of these approaches and tools:

 Your district may have a tight alignment between the central office and each school, with a roadmap for each initiative and the resources and action plans needed to execute.
 If that is the case, well done!
-If this is not the case for your district, or you feel there has to be a better way than what you are currently doing, we may have a solution that fits your needs.
+If this is not the case for your district, or you feel there has to be a better way than what you are currently doing, we may be able to help.